slatedocs/slate/source/includes/orders/_pay.md

 ```

 <aside class="notice">
-  Calls on this action will fail if the customer isn't confirmed.
+  This will fail if the customer isn't confirmed.
 </aside>

 This endpoint pays an order: